mcfnord/rml/src/busto.md

 mode and either wanted to neutralize her or enlist her help.
-I find that Lindquist’s and <mark>Farinais outreach to Clarkson, Leech and Robnett were all attempts to neutralize them and to control the damage done by the Merrival and Penner Complaints.</mark> The finding is based on the status of Clarkson, Leech and Robnett — all persons of some influence61 who Lindquist had ostracized in some way; the content of the outreach — both complimentary and solicitous; and, the timing of the contacts — after the Complaints.
+I find that Lindquist’s and <mark>Farinais outreach to Clarkson, Leech and Robnett were all attempts to neutralize them and to control the damage done by the Merrival and Penner Complaints.</mark> The finding is based on the status of Clarkson, Leech and Robnett — all persons of some influence<sup>61</sup> who Lindquist had ostracized in some way; the content of the outreach — both complimentary and solicitous; and, the timing of the contacts — after the Complaints.

 <hr>

-59 Leech told Penner that he didn’t hear either hello and did not intend to snub anyone.
+<sup>59</sup> Leech told Penner that he didn’t hear either hello and did not intend to snub anyone.

-5” Penner understood that Lindquist wanted the message to come from Penner, not from him, which Penner described as, “plausible deniability in a very unimportant situation.”
+<sup>60</sup> Penner understood that Lindquist wanted the message to come from Penner, not from him, which Penner described as, “plausible deniability in a very unimportant situation.”
+<sup>61</sup> Clarkson and Leech are both active politically in minority communities and Robnett is a well-respected trial lawyer in the community.

-D. Detective Glenda Nissen
+# See Detective Glenda Nissen

 Allegation: The Merrival Complaint alleged that Lindquist and the PCPAO retaliated against Nissen by interfering with her investigations, limiting her access to DPA support and limiting her case filings.

-Summm of the Factual Findings: The PCPAO requested in early 2015 that the PCSD remove Nissen from her appointment as the detective assigned to the SAU; when the PCSD refused, the PCPAO attempted to place substantial limitations on the interactions between her and the SAU DPAs and interviewers; <mark>the limitations were unlike any previously placed on a
+Summary of the Factual Findings: The PCPAO requested in early 2015 that the PCSD remove Nissen from her appointment as the detective assigned to the SAU; when the PCSD refused, the PCPAO attempted to place substantial limitations on the interactions between her and the SAU DPAs and interviewers; <mark>the limitations were unlike any previously placed on a